 Can I Use an Extension Cord for my Treadmill?

 An extension cord can cause two types of accidents when you use it with a treadmill.
-The first is that it can trip a user, and best believe that the fall can lead to an electrical spark because of the length of the cord.
+The first is that it can trip a user, and best believed that the fall can lead to an electrical spark because of the length of the cord.

-The cord will likely be too long or too short; you also want to avoid that to prevent power shortage.
+The cord will likely be too long or short; you also want to avoid that to prevent power shortage.

 The best thing to do when your treadmill doesn’t have a long enough cord is to move it closer to the dedicated circuit.
 If that means relocating the position, go ahead because it prevents accidents and power damage.